IbalArrasyid/sosmed-data-structures/README.md

-# Telkom University Free Paid-Subs System
+# My Data Structures Assignment

-Welcome to the Telkom University Free Paid-Subs System repository!
+Welcome to the My Data Structures assignment repository!
 This project showcases the implementation of fundamental data structures to manage user and package information for a student-centric social media platform.
 The system is designed to facilitate a free paid-subscription model, offering students at Telkom University an opportunity to access premium features without any cost.

 ## Table of Contents